WordBrewery/wordbrewery-support/content/about/what-is-wordbrewery.md

 - Quiz games that help you review and practice what you have learned (always in context and without rote memorization).
 - A mobile app for iOS and Android.

-# Help WordBrewery teach the world how to read
+# Help WordBrewery grow and improve our language-learning tools

 We need your [subscriptions](https://wordbrewery.com/subscriptions), [donations](https://squareup.com/store/wordbrewery2), and word-of-mouth support to make these features possible.

-*[Click here](http://feeds.feedburner.com/LanguageUntapped) to receive new posts from The WordBrewery Blog by email or RSS, and [click here](http://goo.gl/pTPRvb){:target='_blank'} to join our email community.
-If you haven't tried reading the news in another language on {{site.wordbrewery}} yet, please give it a try.
+*[Click here](http://feeds.feedburner.com/LanguageUntapped) to receive new posts from The WordBrewery Blog by email or RSS, and [click here](http://goo.gl/pTPRvb) to join our email community.
+If you haven't tried reading the news in another language on [WordBrewery](https://wordbrewery.com) yet, please give it a try.
 We offer a [basic monthly subscription for about the price of a cup of coffee](https://wordbrewery.com/subscriptions).
 Your support helps us grow and build more useful features and content for language learners around the world.*